Zorobay/Blender-Node-Renderer/README.md

 # Blender-Node-Renderer
 An Addon for Blender that can automatically vary a set of node parameters based on user defined criteria and render each variation.

-**This addon is currently under development and is not expected to be stable whatsoever**
+:warning:**This addon is currently under development and is not expected to be stable whatsoever**:warning:

 ## Dependencies